What are STIs?

 Do I need an appointment?

-You can make an appointment for STI testing or you can come in as a walk-in patient.
+Yes.
+Please make an appointment for STI testing.
 Appointments are available around your class schedule during normal Health Center hours.

 How is testing done?

 At the Health Center, routine testing for STIs includes chlamydia, gonorrhea, and HIV.
 To perform these tests a urine and blood sample will be taken.
 Other tests may be done, based on symptoms or risk factors.

 To prepare for your appointment, please do not urinate for at least one hour before your appointment.